rinalditomas/react-fastapi/README.md

 - [ ] Set up workflow to run backend test.
 - [ ] Add pre-commit.
 - [ ] Create a github action to run pre-commit and check the code on every PR
+- [ ] add a state manager in the frontend.